Fremantle Long Jetty: Artefacts

 A large number of artifacts were recovered from the site during the excavations.
 Most of the artefacts were covered by a protective layer of sediment up to 2 m deep.
 Artefacts recovered included buttons, buckles, fasteners, rings, toys, pipes, munitions, shoes, fishing equipment, and other materials.
 A sample of artefacts were catalogued and conserved for public display.
-Seeing as the site was so close to the Maritime Museum, recovered artefacts were placed in tubs of fresh water to start the desalination process, while fragile artefacts were wrapped in soft nylon mesh to protect them from damage during the short transit to the Museum.
+Seeing as the site was so close to the Maritime Museum, recovered artefacts were placed in tubs of fresh water to start the desalination process, while fragile artefacts were wrapped in soft nylon mesh to protect them from damage during the short transit to the museum.

 Exhibition

 Soon after the excavation was completed, the Western Australian Maritime Museum opened an exhibition pertaining to the Long Jetty in an effort to educate the public about its history.
-The publicity that was generated through the excavations, public education, and press articles were sufficient enough to change the designs of the marina wall so that it would miss the jetty piles, thereby protecting the remains of the Long Jetty from destruction.
+The publicity that was generated through the excavations, public education, and press articles were enough to change the designs of the marina wall so that it would miss the jetty piles, thereby protecting the remains of the Long Jetty from destruction.
 However, a small section of the jetty would still be affected.

-Now
+2000s

 The jetty is a tangible link to the past and represents a valuable historic resource which can help to look at the economic and social evolution of the city of Fremantle.
 The site is also important due to its link with the immigration of people into Western Australia.
 Joan Campbell created illustrated ceramic plaques detailing the work of the museum as well as the history of the Fremantle Long Jetty that were placed at the beach end of the structure.
 The area is now used for public recreation activities.
 Remains of the Long Jetty are still visible with approximately 30 of the original piles protruding from the surface of the water.